Avoiding Toxic Synthetic Chemicals for Life by Deborah Tosline

 Deborah Tosline wrote and published “Skin Remodeling DIY: An Introduction to the Underground World of Do-It-Yourself Skincare” in 2015.
 Her approach to skin care is based on a scientific background, love of research and over 40 years of DIY skincare experience.

 My story is simple.
 As a teenager, I realized that I needed to be able to take care of myself for the rest of my life.
-As a young adult, I understood that I was miserable working when I did not feel good.
+As a young adult, I understood that I was miserable working when I did not feel well.
 I decided that I would do everything in my power to maintain my health including embracing nature-based practices and avoiding synthetic chemicals.

 I’ve used commercial synthetic based products.
 Most of the time, it’s impossible to avoid them in the United States (U.S.) mainstream culture however I continuously strive towards simple, non-toxic, whole and natural foods, ingredients, containers and fibers.